 Thanks to a $1 million endowment, Penn Nursing has expanded an exciting program to provide our skilled graduates and faculty with the opportunity to engage in meaningful projects that support the health-related work of global organizations committed to serving vulnerable populations.

-Building on the success of Penn Nursing’s first Global Nursing Fellow, who worked on a community mental health project in India in 2018, the Global Nursing Fellows Program (GNFP) is designed to catalyze personal and professional growth and leadership and to advance competitively-selected projects of organizations operating in a global context.
+Building on the success of Penn Nursing’s first Global Nursing Fellow, who worked on a community mental health project in India in 2018, the Global Nursing Fellows Program (GNFP) catalyzes personal and professional growth and leadership to advance competitively selected projects of organizations operating in a global context.
 Fellowships available through the Penn Global Nursing Fellowship program have been made possible through the Beatrice Renfield Foundation and individual funders.
 These Fellowships provide an opportunity for extended global engagement of three months to a year, depending on the needs of the organization.
 Continue reading to learn about benefits, how to participate and to enjoy the stories of former Fellows.

 Successful Host Organization Characteristics